agiraudet/ft_printall/README.md

   -t <test> : run only one test. (remember to escape quotes, should look something like "\"%d\", 42" )

-  please send questions and observations to agiraude@student.42.fr
+WIP - rules files need to be redone, for now shamelessly inspired from https://github.com/AntoineBourin/printf-tester please send questions and observations to agiraude@student.42.fr